vingerha/gtfs2/README.md

 ***Solution/workaround in GTFS2***: attribute added: next_departure_line shows all next departues with their line/means-of-transport.
 So even if you select a route first and then two stops, the attibutes will still show alternatives between those 2 stops, if applicable.

 ## Updates
+202311DD
+- realtime vehile tracking with geojson output
+- workflow tweaks
+- extend update service call
+20231110: adding features:
+- new attribute: next_departure_headsigns
+- adding route shortname in selection/list to overcome data discrepancies been short name and long name
+- for new datasource, allow to use a self-placed zip file in the gtfs2 folder.
+This for zip that are not available via URL or zip with data that may need modification to comply with extraction conditions by pygtfs
+- timezone for next_departure is now used in order: agency (delivering data), if not > HA system, if not > UTC.
+This to resolve TZ issues for datasets without agency (timezone)

-- 20231104: initial version
+20231104: initial version

-## ToDo's
+## ToDo's / In Development
 - Issue when updating the source db, it throws a db locked error.
 This when an existing entity for the same db starts polling it at the same time
-- Icon for the integration (brands)
+- (DONE) Icon for the integration (brands)
 - bypass setup control for routes that have no trips 'today'.
 The configuration does a spot-check if start/end actually return data with the idea to validate the setup.
 However, this only checks for 'today' so if your route actually has no transport running at the day of setup (say Sunday or Holiday) then it will reject it.

 ## Installation via HACS :